sharansingh1/sharansingh1/README.md

 # 💫 About Me:
 Hi!
-I'm Sharanjeet and I am a computer science student at UCR with an interest in web development and AI.<br>I am currently conducting research in AI, working on a agent that mimics historical figures.<br>
+I'm Sharanjeet and I am a computer science student at UCR with an interest in web development and AI.

 ## 🌐 Socials: